-The control pool contains one or more servers.
+The control pool is made up of one or more machines.
 These host:

 - Scheduling service—runs periodic tasks at set intervals.